talon-one/talon_one.js/docs/ManagementApi.md

 ## getCampaignByAttributes

-> InlineResponse2002 getCampaignByAttributes(applicationId, body, opts)
+> InlineResponse2002 getCampaignByAttributes(applicationId, campaignSearch, opts)

-Get a list of all campaigns that match the given attributes
+List campaigns that match the given attributes

 Gets a list of all the campaigns that exactly match a set of attributes.